About Ambulatory Phlebectomy

 - Skin numbness – this can be caused by damage to the sensory nerves near the treated veins, and usually improves over time.

 - Allergy – possible allergic reaction to local anesthesia.
+Please let your provider know if you are allergic to avoid serious allergic complications.

 - Bleeding – significant bleeding is unlikely.
 Blood thinners should be held if you are having phlebectomy performed.